kasramp/spring-custom-serializer/README.md

 # Spring Boot custom Json serializer/deserializer

 A simple example demonstrating how to use `genson` serializer instead of `jackson` on Spring Boot.
+For `moshi` implementation check `moshi-serializer` branch.

 For more details check: